»

 • Missing signatures on payroll changes.

-By identifying these risks early, we can perform risk treatment—fixing the problem before it becomes a permanent mark on your financial record.
+By identifying these risks early, your team can fix the problem before it becomes a permanent mark on the financial record.

 Feature DIY Audit Preparation Professional Audit Readiness